 But I think it’s fair to say that few of us truly appreciate just how important some of these steps are.
 In particular, it seems common for us to place heavy emphasis on the roasting process whilst forgetting the vital steps beforehand that also do a great deal to alter the flavour of the beans.

-Understandably, this information can sometimes appear to be rather tedious, but if you are, as I am, keen to further develop your appreciation and understanding of coffee then you’re in for a real treat!
+Understandably this information can sometimes appear to be rather tedious, but if you are, as we are, a bit of a coffee geek, then you’re in for a real treat!